klem14/UdacityNanodegree_Project5_DataVisualization/README.txt

 Based on the feedbacks I received, I:
 - added a legend for better understanding of the chart.
 - kept only three colors (green, orange, red) for a better perception of the levels of delays and cancellations.
+- changed the title to be self-explaining.
+- added tooltip so the users can access the pieces of information drawn.

 Feedback
 “Great map!
 I like the animation and found it well done.
 I however had hard time to figure out what kind of data was shown up.
 I think, a legend is mandatory here.”